Why Diversity Matters

 The Diversity Here is Average

-However, this college is an Historically Black College or University (HBCU) with a principal mission of educating and serving the black community.
+Keep in mind, this college is an Historically Black College or University (HBCU) with a principal mission of serving and educating the black community.

 The chart below will display the diversity of undergraduate students at Arkansas Baptist College when it is available.